carbonfact/lea/README.md

 ### Development vs. production

-By default, lea create an isolation layer with production.
+By default, lea creates an isolation layer with production.
 The way this is done depends on your warehouse:

 - BigQuery : by appending a `_<user>` suffix to schema names
 - DuckDB : by adding a suffix `_<user>` to database file.